Guide to Driving in France

 Prior to commencing the process there is also a telephone number you can ring during working hours - 0892882300 - but it is at a premium rate so be careful of the charges you may incur.
-To ensure you get English language speaking support state you are ringing as a French-Property.com reader and you seek the English language service.
+In order to get transferred to an English language speaking advisor state you are ringing as a French-Property.com reader and you seek the English language service.
 An elementary understanding of French is required to get transferred.

-The process of obtaining registration for an imported vehicle can take several weeks, but the company are able to obtain temporary registration in urgent cases.
+The process of obtaining registration for an imported vehicle can take several weeks, but the we are able to obtain temporary registration in urgent cases.

 The service is only available to those who have an address in France, to take receipt of delivery of the registration document.